Review: SURVIVAL OF THE FILM FREAKS (2018) – BAFF 2018

-There have been many, many documentaries about cult and offbeat films. this year we’ve already seen WOLFMAN’S GOT NARDS and there everything from NOT QUITE HOLLYWOOD, VIDEO NASTIES
+There have been many, many documentaries about cult and offbeat films.
+This year we’ve already seen WOLFMAN’S GOT NARDS and there are everything from NOT QUITE HOLLYWOOD, VIDEO NASTIES

 SURVIVAL OF THE FILM FREAKS is a fast, fun look at the films we love.
 It will be playing at the Buried Alive Film Festival on November 18th.
 You can keep up on other upcoming showings on its Facebook page.